 Would you build an addition to your house without having thought about a doorway to the rest of your home, or properly hooking up electrical connections?
 Of course you wouldn’t!
-But similarly, if you’re just considering e-signature software, you’re not simplifying your work in the long run, you’re actually creating more roadblocks to both the contract process—and your digital workplace as a whole.
+But similarly, if you’re considering e-signature software, you’re not simplifying your work in the long run, you’re actually creating more roadblocks to both the contract process — and your digital workplace as a whole.

-Oftentimes, e-signature software is where companies start.
-But you may wind up with a fragmented digital space that fosters problems you’ve already encountered, or will soon.
+Instead of buying e-signature software, it is often a better idea to choose a contract management tool with an e-signature feature.
+Why is that?
+With a simple e-signature software approach, you may wind up with a fragmented digital space that fosters problems you’ve already encountered, or will soon.

-Here’s what may be at stake, and how integrating contract software simplifies not only signatures, but each leg of the process.
+Here’s what may be at stake, and how integrating a contract management tool instead of e-signature software can simplify not only signatures but each leg of the contract management process.

 Multiple Tools Equal Multiple Headaches

-Whether your business is legal, procurement, healthcare, real estate, or construction, no matter your industry, if you need electronic signature software it’s because you’re signing an agreement, or contract.
-In all of these sectors, your business contracts need both management and maintenance.
+Whether your business is legal, procurement, healthcare, real estate, or construction, no matter your industry, if you need e-signature software it’s because you’re signing many agreements or contracts.
+In all of these sectors, your contracts need management throughout their whole lifecycle to ensure efficiency, good organization, and compliance.

-According to CMS Wire, if you’re buying a digital workplace tool like e signature software, you should consider how the tool factors into your workplace overall in the following ways.
+If you’re buying a digital workplace tool like e-signature software, you should consider how the tool factors into your workplace overall in the following ways.

 E-signature software should foster: